-The most obvious way to work with the results at HSMU level is the use of maps.
+Both for NUTS2 results, but more so for the results at the HSMU level, the most obvious way to visualize results is the use of thematic maps.
 When starting the GUI, the mapping view uses some pre-sets which can be interactively changed as described below.
 The following screen-shot shows the result of loading the base year results from the spatial dis-aggregation for Denmark and then switch from the tabular to the mapping view.